m133225/RoboND-Perception-Project-Submission/README.md

     - To concatenate these point clouds, do I have to convert them into lists, concatenate the lists, then convert them back to point clouds?
 2. How do I rotate the robot without executing further code, since rotation command is sent using a pub-sub architecture?
 Do I simply use `rospy.sleep(rospy.Duration(10))`?

-Will continue to work on these issues if I have the chance in the near future.
+Will continue to work on these issues if I have the chance in the near future!